Calyptocephalella

 typically weighs up to 0.5-1 kg, but sometimes considerably more.
 It is the world's second largest frog after the goliath frog.
-It is threatened by capture for human consumption, habitat loss, pollution, introduced species and the disease chytridiomycosis.
-It is often kept in herpetoculture, mostly locally where it is farmed for food, but also in other countries as a pet.
+It is threatened by capture for human consumption in other countries, habitat loss, pollution, introduced species and the disease chytridiomycosis.
+It is often kept in herpetoculture, mostly locally where it is farmed for food, but also sold as a pet in the country.